BrokenPen/MFRC522-python/README.md

 ***
-###Note : What is really do just simple change the import file
+###Note : What I really did is just simple change the import file
 import RPi.GPIO as GPIO
 to
 import Matrix.GPIO as GPIO